-As the last resort, you may go to ResearchGate – a service where researchers can upload their works and create a profile page.
-If a researcher has uploaded the paper to the service, ResearchGate provides a feature where you can ask a researcher to send a copy of the paper to you privately.
+As the last resort, you may go to ResearchGate or Academia.edu.
+These are services where researchers can upload their works and create profile pages.
+If a researcher has uploaded the paper to the service, ResearchGate/Academia.edu provides a feature where you can ask a researcher to send a copy of the paper to you privately.

 A word of advice: It is best to use this feature only after you have tried the other possibilities above and they have failed.
-By my personal experience, it is always irritating to react to ResearchGate’s paper requests if the requested paper is also available as Open Access, which shows that the requester has not spent even a minimal bit of effort to find it.
+By my personal experience, it is always irritating to react to ResearchGate’s paper requests if the requested paper is also available as Open Access.
+A request in such a situation only shows that the requester has not spent even a minimal bit of effort to find it.
 I get paper requests from ResearchGate approximately once a week.
 Much more cited researchers therefore probably get several requests each day.

 As can be seen, retrieval of a text can require quite a bit of work.
 It is better to minimize the amount of work that you need to spend in downloading.
 Therefore, always download and store the paper on your computer!
 Also make sure that you can easily find that paper later on from your computer.
 For example, use a systematic file-naming principle (e.g., authorname year paper title.pdf) for all the papers, or start using reference manager programs such as Mendeley or Zotero.
 That will save you time next time, and lets you annotate the texts that you read with your own observations.

 Thanks to Markku Reunanen for informing about the digital library listing at libproxy.aalto.fi.